Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Modeling

 \subsubsection{Optical Afterglow Emission}

 We first collect the sample of cosmological sGRB afterglows from \cite{fong2015} and \cite{rastinejad2021}, and constrain the afterglow physical parameters based on these afterglow samples.
 As shown in Figure \ref{fig1}, the gray points denote the rest-frame X-ray, optical, and radio lightcurves of the presently detected sGRB afterglows (not including GRB 170817A).
-In order to obtain simulated afterglow lightcurves, we briefly adopt the Gaussian structured jet model \citep[e.g.,][]{zhang2002} which was favored by the observations of GRB170817A afterglow \citep{alexander2017,lazzati2018,mooley2018b,troja2018,troja2020,ryan2020,xie2018,ghirlanda2019}, i.e.,
+In order to obtain simulated afterglow lightcurves, we briefly adopt the Gaussian structured jet model \citep[e.g.,][]{zhang2002} which was favored by the observations of GRB170817A afterglow \citep[e.g.,][]{alexander2017,lamb2018,lazzati2018,mooley2018b,troja2018,troja2020,ryan2020,xie2018,ghirlanda2019}, i.e.,

-where $E_0 = E_{\rm j} / (1 - \cos\theta_{\rm c})$ is the on-axis equivalent isotropic energy, $E_{\rm j}$ is the one-side jet energy, and $\theta_{\rm c}$ is the characteristic core angle.
-Furthermore, the spectra of the standard synchrotron emission from relativistic electrons are employed following \cite{sari1998,kumar2015,zhangb2018}.
+where $E_0 = E_{\rm j} / (1 - \cos\theta_{\rm c})$ is the on-axis equivalent isotropic energy, $E_{\rm j}$ is the one-side jet energy, and $\theta_{\rm c}$ is the characteristic core angle. {We adopt a narrow jet structure, where we set $\theta_{\rm c} \sim 3^\circ$ based on recent simulations \citep[e.g.,][]{lamb2022} and observations inferred from the sGRB population \citep[e.g.,][]{jin2018,lamb2019}. } Furthermore, the spectra of the standard synchrotron emission from relativistic electrons are employed following \cite{sari1998,kumar2015,zhangb2018}.
 For more details of afterglow modeling we applied to calculate the sGRB lightcurves along the line of sight, see Appendix C in \cite{zhu2020}.
-We constrain the ranges of afterglow parameters, including $E_{\rm j}$, $\theta_{\rm c}$, circumburst number density $n$, power-law index of the electron distribution $p$, fractions of shock energy carried by electrons $\varepsilon_e$ and by magnetic fields $\varepsilon_B$, to fit the cosmological multiwavelength afterglow lightcurves.
+We constrain the ranges of afterglow parameters, including $E_{\rm j}$, circumburst number density $n$, power-law index of the electron distribution $p$, fractions of shock energy carried by electrons $\varepsilon_e$ and by magnetic fields $\varepsilon_B$, to fit the cosmological multiwavelength afterglow lightcurves.
 We assume that each parameter is independent while the viewing angle $\theta_{\rm v}$ follows a random distribution between $0$ to $\theta_{\rm c}$.
 We present the $3\sigma$ simulated region shown as the gray regions in Figure \ref{fig1}.
 The simulated afterglow lightcurves can basically reproduce the observed cosmological sGRB afterglows in X-ray, optical, and radio bands.
 The distributions of these afterglow parameters, which are consistent with the constraints by \cite{fong2015,wang2015,wu2019,oconnor2020}, are listed in Table \ref{tab:1}.